In the Media

 For its 2018 edition, the Reykjavík International Film Festival presented almost 100 feature films, nearly as many shorts, and enough extra-cinematic activities to make one feel guilty for not spending more time in the dark of the theater.
 Now in its fifteenth year, RIFF continues a tradition of spotlighting young filmmakers while paying tribute to past and present masters.
 Honorees this past year included Lithuanian iconoclast Jonas Mekas, subject of both a solo gallery exhibition and a generous retrospective of his groundbreaking diary films.

-Woman at war premiered during RIFF and has gone to win many prises internationally.
+Woman at war premiered during RIFF and has gone on to win many prizes internationally.

 2017: IndieWire